This DIY herb wreath is the perfect project to utilize all those fabulous herbs and flowers in your garden late in the

-Gather bunches of plant material around three to four inches in length.
+Gather small bunches of plant material around three to four inches in length.
 Choose those that will dry well.
 (See suggestions below.)

 Think of the base as a clock.
 Starting at 2 o'clock, attach the paddle of wire to the base.
-Begin by placing one bunch at an angle on the outer part of the wreath base and attach by wrapping with the wire paddle.
-Then add the second bunch at the opposite angle, on the inside, right next to the first bunch and secure with the wire.
+Begin by placing one bundle of herbs and flowers at an angle on the outer part of the wreath base and attach it by wrapping it with the wire paddle.
+Then add the second bunch at the opposite angle, on the inside, right next to the first bunch, and secure it with the wire.